ZEISS-PiWeb/PiWeb-Api/_pages/SDK/v2.0/022-basics/0223-basics-measurementsandvalues.md

     RequestedMeasurementAttributes = new AttributeSelector(){ Attributes = new ushort[]{ 4, 8, 53 } }
   })
 {% endhighlight %}
-To retrieve only a subset of attributes you can use the option `RequestedValueAttributes`, which requires an `AttributeSelector`.
-You simply add the keys of the desired attributes to the `Attribute` property.
+To retrieve only a subset of measurement attributes we use the option `RequestedMeasurementAttributes`, which requires an `AttributeSelector`.
+You simply add the keys of the desired attributes to the `Attributes` property, so in this case the attributes with keys *4*, *8* and *53*.
+The property `RequestedValueAttributes` works the same way for measured value attributes.

+>{{ site.images['info'] }} The measured value attribute `K1` is always returned in the `Value` property of a `DataCharacteristic`, even when not explicitly requested in `AttributeSelector`.

 {{ site.headers['example'] }} Using search conditions
 {% highlight csharp %}